 I am 6 years old and 73 pounds of Bulldog muscle.
 My family decided it was time for me to join rescue.
 Mom put me in a crate and was crying, and I was just looking around, not really knowing what to do.
 You see, my parents said I love to play a special game, …

 Unfortunately, hundreds of Bulldogs are lost, abandoned, taken to animal shelters, or surrendered to rescues every year.
-That number continues to grow due to the breed’s popularity, 4th most popular according to the American Kennel Club, and the dramatic increase of irresponsible and unethical breeders.
+That number continues to grow due to the breed’s popularity and the dramatic increase of irresponsible and unethical breeders.